Doom, Col. Randolph C., House

 Today, Jasper County continues to thrive, with a diverse economy including oil and gas, timber, agriculture, and tourism.
 The county is known for its natural beauty, including the scenic Angelina National Forest and the serene waters of the Sam Rayburn Reservoir.
 Jasper, the county seat, serves as a hub for commerce and government activities.
 The history and heritage of Jasper County are celebrated through various cultural events and museums, ensuring that its past remains an integral part of its present and future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Jasper County, Texas.
+This timeline provides a concise overview of the key events in the history of Jasper County, Texas.